 The left bank is the area in the left bank of the Seine river and the right bank the area in its right bank.
 You have 3 hours to spend in Paris left bank.
-We warmly recommend you the following walk.
+We recommend you the following walk.
 Start from Louvre (marker 1 on map below).
 Cross the Seine river on Passerelle des Arts (2).
 Admire the French Academy and the art stores in Rue de Seine (3).
 You are now in Saint-Germain-des-Près district.
 See Place Furstenberg and Delacroix Museum.
 Stop at Place Saint-Germain-des-Près (4), Café de Flore or Deux Magots.

 Do your shopping Rue Bonaparte (5) or Rue de Sèvres near by.
 Stop at Place Saint-Sulpice (6).
 Visit the church.
 Go to Luxembourg Gardens through Rue Férou (7).
 Finish at RER Luxembourg metro (8).
 Left Bank Paris map.